 Although it is recommend to eat it fresh for a more moist cake, the chocolate loaf can be frozen and kept in the freezer for a few months.
 Simply wrap it in plastic wrap or foil when completely cool and store in the freezer.

-The Whipped Ganache should not be frozen though – it needs to be made and served fresh for a better texture and avoid having it loose its shape and stiffness.
+The Whipped Ganache should never be frozen though - it needs to be made and served fresh for a better texture and avoid having it loose its shape and stiffness.

 Chocolate Loaf Cake with Whipped Ganache